 So that I can write a full and effective letter, it is helpful for me to have additional information about you when possible and when relevant such as: an unofficial copy of your transcript, your résumé, a copy of the cover letter that will accompany your job application, copies of writing samples that you have submitted or published, scores from recent entrance exams (e.g., GRE, LSAT) where required, and copies of personal statements that you’re submitting with your application.

 If there are any personal challenges or disruptions that, for instance, led to low grades early in college or a leave of absence, you do not need to provide too many details, but letting me know can help explain issues in your transcript or résumé that might raise questions for selection or hiring committees.
 I can then try to address these in my letter.

 I will plan to email you to let you know when I have submitted a letter (and you will often receive automatic notifications from application systems).
-If you have not heard from me, please email me a few days before the deadline to remind me of when the letter is due and the submission process.
+If you have not heard from me, please email me a few days before the deadline to remind me of when the letter is due and what the submission process is.